wp-plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 === Custom Share Buttons with Floating Sidebar === Contributors:india-web-developer
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=WN785E5V492L4
-Tags: social share buttons,custom share buttons,facebook, twitter, google+, share, share links,linkedin, pinterest,floating sidebar,float,floating share buttons,float share buttons
+Tags: social share buttons,custom share buttons,facebook, twitter, google+, share, share links,linkedin,Stumbleupon,Reddit,pinterest,floating sidebar,float,floating share buttons,float share buttons
 Requires at least: 2.7
 Tested up to: 4.0.1
 Stable tag: 1.6

-Add Social Share Buttons Using Floating Sidebar On Your Site (Facebook,Twitter,Linkedin,Google+,Pinterest,Youtube,Mail)
+Add Social Share Buttons Using Floating Sidebar On Your Site (Facebook,Twitter,Linkedin,Google+,Pinterest,Youtube,Mail,Stumbleupon,Reddit)

 == Description ==

-"custom-share-buttons-with-floating-sidebar" is the very simple plugin for add to floating social share buttons on your site.

-Even you can change the share buttons images if you wish!.
+"custom-share-buttons-with-floating-sidebar" is the very simple plugin for share your site with your friends through social sites (Facebook,Twitter,Linkedin,Pinterest,Google+,Stumbleupon,Reddit).You can add a floating sidebar with all social buttons and Even you can change the share buttons images from admin if you wish!.

-Using this plugin you can easily share your website with your friends on Facebook,Twitter,Linkedin,Pinterest,Google+.

 There are not added any external JS files in this plugin so it's does not effect on your site speed as well.